Production-Grade Plastic Parts, Built for Scale

 • Insert molding (brass, stainless, and threaded inserts) and

-overmolding (rigid-over-rigid and alastomer-over-rigid)
+overmolding (rigid-over-rigid and elastomer-over-rigid)

 • Texture, polish, SPI, and Mold-Tech finishes